Got A Light? This Ryobi LED Flashlight Won’t Leave You in the Dark

 It makes for a really great flashlight for moving around when there’s not enough light for your eyes alone.
 The lens keeps the majority of its light where you’re pointing it while the side spill still offers plenty of peripheral vision.
 Thanks to its pivoting head, you can hold it like a traditional flashlight, a 90° flashlight, or anything in between.

 When it comes to runtime, expect up to 22 hours with a 4.0Ah battery and around 11 hours with a 2.0Ah.
 Even on a long weekend camping trip, that should be more than enough to cover your needs.

 Ryobi PCL660 18V One+ LED Light Additional Field Notes

 Depending on your choice of battery, you’ll notice the obvious bottom-heavy nature of this light.
 The bigger the battery, the greater the effect because the flashlight itself is very lightweight.
 As a bare tool, it’s just 8.5 ounces but when you throw in a 4.0Ah battery, that weight jumps to 2.12 pounds.

 |Runtime||Up to 22 hours||Up to 35 hours|

 |Special Features||130º rotating head||Rotating head, mounting slot for 2×4, integrating mounting hooks|

 Ryobi PCL660 18V One+ LED Flashlight Price

-The Ryobi PCL660 ONE+ LED Light makes its debut at Home Depot in October 2021 for $24.97 as a bare tool.
+The Ryobi PCL660 ONE+ LED Light is available at The Home Depot for $24.97 as a bare tool or $49.97 kitted with a 1.5Ah battery and charger.
 Like other Ryobi tools, it has a 3-year warranty.

 The Bottom Line